Strengthening ISPOR Through Diversity

 - Women in HEOR initiative

-ISPOR will do its part and more.
-The Society is committed to diversity in its leadership and all activities that reflects its exceptionally diverse global, multistakeholder membership.
-True change, however, requires more.
-True change requires the efforts of the HEOR community.
-ISPOR is committed to having a real impact and asks for the commitment of all members in the HEOR community to actively encourage diversity through:
+The Society is committed to diversity in its leadership and all activities that reflect its exceptionally diverse global, multistakeholder membership.
+True change, however, requires the efforts of the HEOR community.
+Click on the button below to find out more about how you can make a difference.

 1 Hunt, V., Layton, D., S. Prince, S. (2015), Diversity Matters.
 McKinsey.